 Forman, citing a new MassINC study, titled, “Reducing Recidivism in Massachusetts with a Comprehensive Reentry Strategy,” reported that repeat offenders make up more than two-thirds of defendants committed to state and county prisons in Massachusetts each year.
 Further, the Commonwealth spends nearly $500 million annually re-incarcerating repeat offenders.
 With about one-third sent back to prison for violent felony offenses, the report estimates recidivists are responsible for 3,000 violent crimes annually.

-This new analysis—released during the forum—comes on the heels of the first set of findings issued by the Council on State Governments (CSG).
+This new analysis—released during Wednesday’s forum at a Boston Foundation—comes on the heels of the first set of findings issued by the Council on State Governments (CSG).
 Last year Massachusetts entered a partnership with CSG to undertake a comprehensive review of the state’s criminal justice system.
 At a State House presentation two weeks ago, CSG analysts highlighted the large number of inmates (40 percent of all releases) returning from state prisons to the community without supervision from a probation or parole officer.

 Among his findings, Western reported that a study of freed offenders found that work release programs promoted continuity of employment after incarceration, and allowed them to build bank savings accounts, reducing the subjects’ likelihood of reoffending.
 Western also reported that common denominators among successful offenders – those who did not reoffend and were not reincarcerated – included 85.4 percent of them having photo IDs by the end of their first week out of prison, and 91 percent quickly enrolling in a healthcare plan through MassHealth.